The thing with self-employment

-It is also important to understand that some people sail (relatively) easily through setting up and growing their business because they have easy access to finance and have an established support network.
+It is also important to understand that some people sail (relatively) easily through setting up and growing their businesses because they have easy access to finance and an established support network.
 Hard work + access to finance + social capital can work wonders for someone who is just starting out.
 Not everyone starts out on an equal footing.
 Some will be more advantaged than others.

 No shame in full-time employment